Ugochukwuodinaka/E-Commerce_Sales_Analysis/README.md

 ## Project Overview
 ### Introduction:
 The E-Commerce Sales Analysis project is designed to offer a detailed examination of the profitability and performance of e-commerce sales within the Indian market.
-This analysis focuses on data collected from various sales channels like Amazon and other channels over a four-month period, from March 2022 to June 2022, encompassing a wide range of products.
+This analysis focuses on data collected from various clothing sales channels like Amazon and other channels for over a four-month period, from March 2022 to June 2022, encompassing a wide range of products.
 Using the outcome of this analysis project, retailers and digital marketers can measure the performance of their campaigns more accurately and efficiently.

 ## Objectives: